Rufous whistler: Description

 Rufous whistlers are large-headed and stocky.
 They have short beaks and long tails (almost as long as the rest of the bird) which are very narrow and have sharp, forked tips.

 The species is sexually dimorphic.
-While females are typically dull brown or grey with streaked underbodies, males are predominantly dark-grey with white throats and (in most cases) a black mask that covers most of their head and some of their neck.
+While females are typically dull brown or grey with streaked underbodies, males have rufous underparts and predominantly dark-grey back and tail with white throats and (in most cases) a black mask that covers most of their head and some of their neck.